 That said, at its most basic level, selling wine is an incredibly high-margin activity for the restaurant selling it.
 (That is, they make money selling over-priced...er, um...high-priced wine.)

 And that's your job, basically.
 As a sommelier, you sell wine.
 Yes, it's a real job.
 Apparently, people actually need sommeliers, because it pays pretty well.
 The average Somm makes $53,450 annually (source).

 Why do you (why does anyone) need a sommelier?
 Well, in theory, to help them choose just the right wine.
 But in practice, the sommelier is a marketing tool on the part of the restaurant, and they perform a few key functions:

-- The sommelier's core job is to really juice (grape juice?) the revenues the restaurant collects from the wine sold
+- The sommelier's core job is to really juice (grape juice?) the revenues the restaurant collects from the wine sold.